YanaSimeonova/Connectors-SaaS-accounts-configuration/Microsoft Azure Data Lake Store/README.md

 ![Microsoft Azure Data Lake Store](images/2.png)<br/>

- 4. Fill in the necessary information for the App, like **Redirect URI** and click on **Register**. <br/>
+ 4. Fill in the necessary information for the App, like **Name** , **Redirect URI** <br/>
 Supported account types – Users can choose from the options based on their requirement.
-For more information about the supported scopes, click on “Help me choose...” <br/>
+For more information about the supported scopes, click on “Help me choose...”  and click on **Register** <br/>

 In the URL field, enter the URL using which you need to obtain the OAuth authentication token in response to the request from the URL: (https://www.softwareag.com/en_corporate.html).
 Users can use any accessible URL like http://www.google.com <br/>